triplea-game/triplea/docs/dev/legacy/engine_code_overview.md

 an AI to a PBEM interface.

-A GamePlayer sends messages to the current game delegate saying what moves the player would like to make.<span style="mso-spacerun: yes">  The Delegate will then validate the move, and if the move is valid, alter the GameData.
+A GamePlayer sends messages to the current game delegate saying what moves the player would like to make.
+The Delegate will then validate the move, and if the move is valid, alter the GameData.

 ##